emaj9/computing-workshop/cw-website/pages/research-notes.md

 m.
 Skirpan 2018

 1. Orientation:
-  a.
-I'm reading this paper to get an idea where ethics is in cs ed, how it can be integrated meaningfully, and how (or if) it connects to cp
+  A. I'm reading this paper to get an idea where ethics is in cs ed, how it can be integrated meaningfully, and how (or if) it connects to cp
-  b. how to teach ethics in cs - is it successful? how does it look compared to cp?
+  B. how to teach ethics in cs - is it successful? how does it look compared to cp?
-  c. read the background looking for a window into cs ethics education (maybe i'm better of looking at that on its own...) found out their methods and framework
+  C. read the background looking for a window into cs ethics education (maybe i'm better of looking at that on its own...) found out their methods and framework

 2. Summary:
-  a.
-This paper reports on a cs class that integrated ethics in a way that was engaging and meaningful for students.
+  A. This paper reports on a cs class that integrated ethics in a way that was engaging and meaningful for students.
 Engaging cs students in ethics is traditionally challenging
-  b. this paper is entering into the conversation about engaging cs students in ethics in a way that is authentic for the students. several studies cited in this paper discuss how ethics is either not covered or not covered in a meaningful way for students.
+  B. this paper is entering into the conversation about engaging cs students in ethics in a way that is authentic for the students. several studies cited in this paper discuss how ethics is either not covered or not covered in a meaningful way for students.
-  c. education cs researchers
+  C. education cs researchers

 3. Assessment:
   a. the evidence comes from collections of the students work in the class, as